bostonrb/project-night/views/index.markdown

 Come to Boston Ruby Project Night.
 Work on your own project or come help someone with theirs.
 Everyone is welcome and all skill levels are encouraged.
-Food will be provided courtesy of [thoughtbot](http://thoughtbot.com/).
+Food and drinks will be provided courtesy of [thoughtbot](http://thoughtbot.com/).
 Space is limited so please [RSVP][rsvp]!